Philip-Cheek/gkb_dory/README.txt

-SCRUM project completed by recent graduates of Coding Dojo, San Jose.
+SCRUM project completed on behalf of the Good Karma Bikes organization.
+(Some code/details altered for security and privacy reasons).

+To demo:

 1) 'cd' into the project directory
 2) 'virtualenv venv' in terminal to create virtual environment